-Regional Banking: This segment provides traditional banking products and services to consumer, small business and commercial customers located in its 11 operating regions within the six states of Ohio, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
-It provides these services through a banking network of over 600 branches, and over 1,400 ATMs, along with Internet and telephone banking channels.
-It also provides certain services outside of these six states, including mortgage banking and equipment leasing.
-Each region is further divided into retail and commercial banking units.
+Retail and Business Banking: This segment provides traditional banking products and services to consumer and small business customers located in its 11 operating regions within the six states of Ohio, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
+It provides these services through a banking network of over 600 branches, and almost 1,400 ATMs, along with internet and telephone banking channels.
+It also provides certain services on a limited basis outside of these six states, including mortgage banking and small business administration (SBA) lending.
 Retail products and services include home equity loans and lines of credit, first mortgage loans, direct installment loans, small business loans, personal and business deposit products, as well as sales of investment and insurance services.
-At December 31, 2008, Retail Banking accounted for 52% and 85% of total Regional Banking loans and deposits, respectively.
-Commercial Banking serves middle market and large commercial banking relationships, which use a variety of banking products and services including, but not limited to, commercial loans, international trade, cash management, leasing, interest rate protection products, capital market alternatives, 401(k) plans, and mezzanine investment capabilities.
+At December 31, 2008, Retail and Business Banking accounted for 40% and 72% of consolidated loans and leases and deposits, respectively.